headstrongsolutions/Space-Mushroom_CircuitPython/README.md

 These pins will need to be tapped directly from the chip pins to set the address of each board.
 They need to be beeped out to find out where the pins are being shorted to set the address.

-*note - googlage is showing that on some boards all three pins are shorted, so just by lifting individual legs of the chip, different addresses are potentially available.
+*note: googlage is showing that on some boards all three pins are shorted, so just by lifting individual legs of the chip, different addresses are potentially available.
 Will know more when they arrive.*

 ![PCF8591 Address Pins](pcf8591_addr_pins.svg)